cPanel offers lots of configurable features to support e-mail. Learn how to use them with these articles.

 Learn how to configure e-mail forwarders in cPanel so you can automatically forward a message from one account to another account.

-Learn how to change the Mail Exchanger (MX) entries in cPanel.
+Learn how to manage a domain's Mail Exchanger (MX) records in cPanel.
 Only advanced users should use this feature.

 Unsolicited e-mail (spam) is annoying.
 Learn how to enable and configure SpamAssassin in cPanel to reduce the amount of spam your e-mail accounts receive.